INVENTORY MANAGEMEMENT SYSTEM

 Most effective and too easy to miss.
 Sort materials in descending order by value.
 Pick the top 10 items and track and monitor them daily.

-It brings focus to understand the inventory and factors impacting it for top items.
+When number of SKUs are very large in number and it is not clear from where to start, it brings focus to understand the inventory and factors impacting it for top items.
 It is similar to application of Pareto principle where 20% of actions contribute towards 80% of results.
 Inventory needs to be studied daily for top materials to understand the underlying causals and take corrective actions.

 This tip is very simple but highly effective.